 Auckland Museum Wiki Workplan

-This financial year the Museum plans to take a more active strategic approach to its engagement with Wikimedia, Wikipedia and Wikidata, with a new Wiki Workplan that enables it to work towards Five Year Strategic Plan goals to “reach more people” and “stretch thinking” by leveraging the Museum’s open collections and the wider Wiki ecosystem.
+In 2020 Auckland Museum took a more active strategic approach to its engagement with Wikimedia, Wikipedia and Wikidata, with a new Wiki Workplan that enables it to work towards Five Year Strategic Plan goals to “reach more people” and “stretch thinking” by leveraging the Museum’s open collections and the wider Wiki ecosystem.

 In developing this workplan the Museum's Collection Information and Access team commissioned a report by Mike Dickison as it sought input from the Wiki community itself about how to best engage with the Wiki ecosystem.
 The report, An Auckland Museum Wikipedia Strategy, covered a number of areas: the coverage of museum building, staff and collections on Wikipedia; Wikimedia Commons image uploads; Wikimedia Commons licensing; Wikidata engagement; Museum research and publications; Museum photography and documentation, and the relationship with the Wikimedia community.
 In total there were 56 recommendations.

 The Museum's workplans have been informed by both the recommendations of this report and internal research into Wikipedia and Wikidata best practice.

 The last two years of our Wiki Workplan (20-21 and 21-22) have been affected by the COVID pandemic, particularly the lockdowns that staff at the Museum experienced during 2020 and 2021.
 This resulted in us pivoting away from in-person engagement to supporting Museum staff with work they could do from home and undertaking other activities within various COVID restriction frameworks.